 We lived in Sydney, Australia when our first baby was born and it wasn’t until I was a good few months pregnant that I starting thinking about what we would do for childcare arrangements.
 Little did I know about childcare waiting lists!
 I just assumed that there would be room but NO – in some areas of Sydney your child might sit on a waiting list for 2 years before there’s a space for them.
 2 years!!
 So basically, I should have been putting my potential baby on a childcare wait before we’d even gotten married, let alone gotten pregnant.

-In the UK, where we live now, this doesn’t seem to be as much of an issue but I’d definitely recommend that if you’re considering trying for a baby, do some research in your area so you’re as prepared as possible because having to travel 30 minutes away from your workplace every day to put your child in daycare is no fun.
+I’d definitely recommend that if you’re considering trying for a baby, do some research in your area so you’re as prepared as possible because having to travel 30 minutes away from your workplace every day to put your child in daycare is no fun.

 3. Started a Maternity Leave Savings Account